SavickTso/ros2-3d-gaze-mapping/README.md

-Official ROS2 package implementation for "A Wearable Real-Time 2D/3D Eye-Gaze Interface to Realize Robot Assistance for Quadriplegics"
+Official ROS2 package implementation for ["A Wearable Real-Time 2D/3D Eye-Gaze Interface to Realize Robot Assistance for Quadriplegics"](https://ieeexplore.ieee.org/document/11143148)

 ## Installation
-First, clone this repo and make sure the docker engine is installed and you are inside the `/docker` directory.
+First, clone this repo and make sure the docker engine is installed.
 Also, don't forget to enable display by:

 ```
 cd docker && xhost +